datamindedbe/conveyor-roadmap/README.md

 Q: Why are there no dates on your roadmap?

-A: Because job zero is security and operational stability, we can't provide specific target dates for features.
+A: We won't provide specific dates for releases.
+We do however sorting tickets according to priority meaning that in every category on the roadmap.
+The ticket at the top is the biggest priority.

 Q: What do the roadmap categories mean?